dbroockman/repeated-online-panel-experiments/README.md

 - [The Design of Field Experiments With Survey Outcomes: A Framework for Selecting More Efficient, Robust, and Ethical Designs](http://papers.ssrn.com/sol3/papers.cfm?abstract_id=2742869) describes the design and an application study.
 This repository assumes knowledge of that paper.
 - [Durably reducing transphobia](http://stanford.edu/~dbroock/published%20paper%20PDFs/broockman_kalla_transphobia_canvassing_experiment.pdf) was the first published experiment using the design.
+- The original field experiments in [The Minimal Persuasive Effects of Campaign Contact in General Elections: Evidence from 49 Field Experiments](https://doi.org/10.1017/S0003055417000363) were also conducted using this design.
+- Our companion paper [Increasing Response Rates and Representativeness of Online Panels Recruited by Mail: Evidence from Experiments in 12 Original Surveys](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3136245) contains recommendations on optimal incentives and anticipated response rates.

 ## Power Calculator